warelab/release-notes/maize/NAM Genomes Release 1---2021-05-01.md

 [maize-pangenome.gramene.org](http://maize-pangenome.gramene.org), a web portal for comparative plant genomics focused on Maize crop varieties, has now released its first version.
 It provides access to 35 assembled genomes, including the 25 maize NAM founders and the B73 reference
 ([Hufford et al, 2021; Science in press](https://doi.org/10.1101/2021.01.14.426684)).
-The team contributed maize gene annotations constructed with a genome annotation workflow that uses an ensemble approach and selected canonical transcripts selected for downstream analysis with a new tool that integrates gene expression data with length criteria ([Olson, Ware, 2021; Bioinformatics in press](https://doi.org/10.1101/2020.12.15.422742)).
+The team contributed maize gene annotations constructed with a genome annotation workflow that uses an ensemble approach and selected canonical transcripts for downstream analysis with a new tool that integrates gene expression data with length criteria ([Olson, Ware, 2021; Bioinformatics in press](https://doi.org/10.1101/2020.12.15.422742)).
 For more information see [NAM genomes](https://nam-genomes.org) and MaizeGDB's [NAM project page](https://maizegdb.org/NAM_project).